jbmagination/cuttherope/README.md

 There is an app version, however I tried running it and it refused to work.
 You *must* use the extension, the app won't work, unfortunately.

 ## How to play
+Head [here](https://github.com/jbmagination/cuttherope).
 Download ZIP and extract.
 Open index.html and play!